 The second strap which is also my second choice is the black satin sheen leather.
 This is the strap you need when you go to formal dressier occasions and is good to have.
 The last strap is a light grey nubuck leather which is soft to touch.
 I didn’t really like this color as it tends to make the watch feel a bit more feminine.
 If it were to be a darker grey color would’ve made it a bit more rugged.

 The strap measures 80mm on the buckle side and 115mm on the other.
-The problem out of the box was that the straps only had 6 holes and with my wrist being smaller at 6.25 inches, it wears kinda loose.
-So I ordered a strap hole puncher and made a 7th hole and it then fits like a glove.
+The problem out of the box was that the straps only had 6 holes and with my wrist being smaller at 6.1 inches, it wears kinda loose.
+So I ordered a strap hole puncher and made a 7th hole and it then fits much better.
 One thing about the straps when I was looking to purchase it online was that the colors you receive may be different.
 Apparently there’s more than the 3 colors I mentioned offered.
 I know that there’s also a dark brown leather strap.
 So you may get a different set, but you can check with them just to be sure.

 I was curious how it did look on a stainless steel strap.
 I took one of my Citizen 20mm steel strap and put it on the Vanguard and it definitely made it look really classy.
 Check them out here.